How to Track Package Shipments in Google Sheets (2026 Guide)

 Step 3: Go beyond a simple status

-PKG_STATUS is the headline formula, but the add‑on ships with five more.
+The add‑on ships with two families of formulas — _LIVE (auto-updating, recommended) and the classic on-demand variants.
 Each one is designed for a different spreadsheet use case.

 | Formula | What it returns | When to use it |